gomena/gomena.github.io/index.md

 ### Research

 I develop robust, efficient and theoretically sound statistical methodology for tackling problems in life sciences.
-My experience is mostly in neuroscience, but I am open to other problems as well.
+My experience is mostly in neuroscience and digital epidemiology, but I am open to other problems as well.
 I am also very interested in computational statistics and machine learning per se, regardless of possible applications.
 In that sense, I have some experience in the computational and statistical aspects of optimal transport, and I am actively doing research in this area.

 ### News
 * April 28th,2021 our work on the impact of COVID-19 in Santiago, Chile [has been published in Science](https://science.sciencemag.org/content/early/2021/04/26/science.abg5298).
 This is joint work with Pamela Martinez (co-first author), Ayesha Mahmud, Pablo Marquet, Caroline Buckee and Mauricio Santillana.